incf-nidash/PyNIDM/docs/source/index.rst

 **filter**
  | The filter query parameter is ues when you want to receive data only on subjects that match some criteria.
 The format for the fitler value should be of the form:
  |    *identifier op value [ and identifier op value and ... ]*
+ | Identifers should be formatted as either a simple field, such as "age", or if you want to restrict the match to just instruments or derivatives format it ia "derivatives.ID" or "derivatives.Subcortical gray matter volume (mm^3)"
- | Identifers should be formatted as "instrument.ID" or "derivatives.ID"  You can use any value for the instrument ID that is shown for an instrument or in the data_elements section of the project details.
-For the derivative ID, you can use the last component of a derivative field URI (ex. for the URI http://purl.org/nidash/fsl#fsl_000007, the ID would be "fsl_000007") or the exact label shown when viewing derivative data (ex.
-"Left-Caudate (mm^3)")
+ |You can use any value for identifier that is shown in the data_elements section of the project details.
+For a derivative ID, you can use the last component of a derivative field URI (ex. for the URI http://purl.org/nidash/fsl#fsl_000007, the ID would be "fsl_000007") or the exact label shown when viewing derivative data (ex.
+"Left-Caudate (mm^3)").
  | The *op* can be one of "eq", "gt", "lt"

  | **Example filters:**